javieraespinosa/dxlab-smart-cities/README.md

 * **[jaeo/dxlab-smart-cities][image_dxlab]** (~2 gb).
 Contain jupyter, spark, python3 + other dependencies
 * **[rabbitmq:3-management][image_rabbit]** (~125 mb).
 Contain RabbitMQ and RabbitMQ web UI.

 These images are in a public repository.
-You can download them by opening a **Docker Quick Start Terminal** (or a clasical terminal if running docker CE) and executing the following instruction:
+You can download them by opening a **Docker Quick Start Terminal** (or a clasical terminal if running docker CE) and executing the following command:

 `
 $ docker pull jaeo/dxlab-smart-cities  rabbitmq:3-management
 `

 You can verify the existence of the images in your machine by executing: